edly-io/jupyterlite-xblock/README.rst

 In the Studio, go to the advanced settings of your course ("Settings" 🡒 "Advanced Settings").
 In the "Advanced Module List" add "jupyterlite".
 Then hit "Save changes".

 Add these settings to enable S3 Storage.
-Please make sure your bucket's CORS allow Jupyter service URL
+Please make sure your bucket's CORS allow JupyterLite service URL

     XBLOCK_SETTINGS["JupterLiteXBlock"] = {
         "STORAGE_FUNC": "jupyterlitexblock.storage.s3",